exercism/v3/languages/rust/exercises/concept/string-vs-str/.docs/introduction.md

 `&str` is a read only view of a well-formed utf8 sequence.

-Strings and &str in rust can not be indexed into like you might in other languages.
+`String` and `&str` in rust can not be indexed into like you might in other languages.
 For example this will not work:

 ```rust,invalid